LOG Pipeline User Manual¶

 Pipeline = "nginx.p"

-, you do not need to specify a specific Pipeline script name; DataKit will automatically match the script file with the same name as the source)
+, you don’t need to fill in the specific Pipeline script name; DataKit will automatically match a script file with the same name as the source.)

-Note: After enabling the Pipeline, DataKit will automatically match the Pipeline script file based on the log source.
-If the log source and Pipeline file names do not match, you need to configure it in the collector, such as for the log source nginx
+Note: After enabling the Pipeline, DataKit will automatically match the Pipeline script file according to the log source.
+If the log source and the Pipeline file name do not match, then configure it in the collector, such as the log source nginx

 .